unik-name/help-unikname/docs/3-unikname-connect/integration-technology/auth0/Integrating Unikname Connect with Auth0.md

 Once your application is created, you can add an `Enterprise Connection`.
 Use `Open Id Connect` link.

-For <uniknameconnect/> configuration, fill-in these required fields:
+For <brand name="UNC"/> configuration, fill-in these required fields:

 | Attribut | Value / Description |
 |--------|-----------|